 Strong Client Authentication for Access to the SQL databases

 Each client must be logged in with a username and password to gain access to an AceQL Session.
-The username and password are verified by the AceQL HTTP Manager, using your injected Java code to authenticate the username-password pair.
+The username and password are verified by the User Authentication Manager, using one of the built-in classes or your own injected Java code to authenticate the username-password pair.
 Once the client is logged in, an authentication session ID is built using strong cryptography.
 The authentication session ID is then reused at each client call to verify that the request is legitimate.
 A default authentication session ID builder algorithm is provided, but you may use JSON Web Tokens or define and code your own implementation.

-Security Manager - Configuring SQL Security Rules in Java
+Security Manager - Configuring SQL Firewall Rules in Java

-You can configure your security rules in Java to reinforce the protection of your databases.
+You can configure your SQL firewall rules in Java to reinforce the protection of your databases.
 These rules:

 SQL Data Transport Security - SSL/TLS Support